GoonerM466/iptvboss-support-agent/data/documents/troubleshooting/06_tinyurl_api_authentication_failures.md

 ### Workaround

 Use direct Dropbox/Google Drive URLs without TinyURL if TinyURL has ongoing issues.
 Players accept full URLs, TinyURL is just for convenience.
+You can also manually convert your links to TinyURL (or another shortener) via their website.
+Note that if done this way, Boss cannnot generate them or manager the link directy.
+Your cloud files will still update.

 ### Migration Note